 - When the schedule for this ODS task repeats, the task continues from where it was interrupted previously.

-For how to determine which files were last scanned, see KB78969.
+To determine which files were last scanned, see KB78969.

 What can I do to improve performance?